A Geomechanically-Informed Framework for Wellbore Trajectory Prediction: Integrating First-Principles Kinematics with a Rigorous Derivation of Gated Recurrent Networks: Discussion

 \subsection{Limitations and Future Research Directions}

-Despite its success, the current framework has several limitations that open avenues for future work. \begin{enumerate} \item \textbf{Quantification of Uncertainty:} The model being proposed now gives deterministic point-wise predictions.
+Despite its success, the current framework has several limitations that open avenues for future work.

+\paragraph{Quantification of Uncertainty:} The model being proposed now gives deterministic point-wise predictions.
 But in any practical engineering use, knowing the uncertainty in a prediction is equally crucial as knowing the prediction.
 Probabilistic models should be developed in future work.
 This may be accomplished by using Bayesian neural networks, which learn a distribution over model weights, or by deep ensembles, where independent models are trained to output a distribution of predictions.
-The variance of this distribution could be used as an indicator of model uncertainty, which is essential for risk estimation. \item \textbf{Model Generalization:} The model was trained and tested only on data from the Gulfaks field.
+The variance of this distribution could be used as an indicator of model uncertainty, which is essential for risk estimation. \paragraph{Model Generalization:} The model was trained and tested only on data from the Gulfaks field.
 Although it works well in this scenario, whether it can generalize to various different geological basins with unique depositional histories and stress regimes is not known.
-An important next step will be to conduct cross-field validation, training the model on a varied dataset from various fields in order to construct a more robust and universally applicable tool. \item \textbf{Including Drilling Dynamics:} Inputs to the model at present are restricted to static petrophysical and geological properties.
+An important next step will be to conduct cross-field validation, training the model on a varied dataset from various fields in order to construct a more robust and universally applicable tool. \paragraph{Including Drilling Dynamics:} Inputs to the model at present are restricted to static petrophysical and geological properties.
 The true path is also affected by dynamic drilling parameters (i.e., weight-on-bit, rotational rate, mud characteristics) and the response of the drill string (i.e., torque and drag).
 Subsequent versions of the model must be integrated with these real-time Measurements While Drilling (MWD) streams as further input parameters.
-This would enable the model to learn the relationship between the geological setting and the actions of the driller, resulting in a more complete and precise predictive system. \end{enumerate}
+This would enable the model to learn the relationship between the geological setting and the actions of the driller, resulting in a more complete and precise predictive system.